imead/homework-0/README.md

-# homework-0
+#  mm_nintendosales

-My first GitHub repo
+Part of MakeoverMonday